 InputHealth COVID-19 Population Health Navigator

-The Navigator is a web-based population health tool that enables quick and efficient screening and assessment for COVID-19, reducing pressure on primary care and mitigating inappropriate visits to assessment centres and acute care.
+The Navigator is a web-based population health tool that enables quick and efficient screening and assessment for COVID-19, reducing pressure on primary care.

 How it works:

-Soon, patients will be able to take a COVID-19 self-assessment through the Navigator platform.
-The assessment is the same one created by the Ministry of Health, but the Navigator has the capability to virtually connect patients with a primary care provider if they require a medical follow-up after taking the self-assessment.
+Patients are able to take a COVID-19 self-assessment online at www.covid19checkup.ca.
+The assessment is the same one created by the Ministry of Health, but is linked to the Navigator platform.
+If a patient should require a medical follow-up after taking the self-assessment, the Navigator has the capability to virtually connect patients with a primary care provider.

 Please note: if a patient is seen by someone on-call, their primary care provider will still receive the outcome summary/encounter note to add to their chart.